What is wireless networking?

 What about technical support?

-If your computer does not function with campus wireless network, please be aware that Help Desk staff cannot "work on" your computer, but are available to lead you through a few troubleshooting options.
+If your computer does not function with campus wireless network, please be aware that IT Service Desk staff cannot "work on" your computer, but are available to lead you through a few troubleshooting options.
 We are located in Stephens Hall Room 201 and our telephone number is 337-482-HELP (4357) or 2-HELP (4357) from a campus phone.

-Operation and maintenance of UL-WiFi is handled by Information Media Networks (IMN).
+Operation and maintenance of GeauxWiFi is handled by Network Operations.
 To report outages contact the IT Service Desk at 337-482-HELP (4357) or 2-HELP (4357) from a campus phone.
 Departments who would like information on deploying the campus wireless network in their area should contact Information Media Networks at 2-6418.

 How does wireless networking work?

 Wireless networking works very similar to a cordless telephone, where the phone base broadcasts a signal to the handset and then sends the handset's responses through the telephone cord plugged into a wall jack.
 In wireless networking, a device called an Access Point (AP), which is directly hardwired to a computer network itself, broadcasts a signal to the surrounding area.
 Any device that is equipped with a wireless networking card can receive that signal and communicate with the AP, and through the AP's wired connection, with the rest of the network.

 The campus wireless network provides a network connection comparable in speed to an older wired Ethernet network.
 UL Lafayette's wireless network provides a shared 11 Mbps connection (802.11b, with the area served called a hotspot) or 54 Mbps connection (802.11g).
 Because the connection is shared, the speed of your connection will drop as more users in your area connect.
 It can be as low as your connection speed divided by the current number of users.